 Interesting facts about Salvia:

-From the ancient times, up to the late Middle Ages, Salvia has a long history of medical use and it has always been a very important addition to the medicinal arsenal.
+From the ancient times up to the late Middle Ages, Salvia has a long history of medical use and it has always been a very important addition to the medicinal arsenal.
+It is especially rich in anti-inflammatory and antioxidant compounds.

 Salvia divinorum, native to Oaxaca, Mexico, is used in performing rituals for curing people and it is also well known as a psychoactive plant, having highly hallucinogenic properties.